April 3, 2026

 January 24, 1773 – The Slave Ship, New Britannia, is destroyed!

-On January 24th, 1773, the captive people aboard the New Britannia, revolted.
-The ship which was on the Gambian river, in Senegambia, was blown up, killing everyone on board.
-This was one of the most dramatic forms of mass suicide witnessed during the Maafa/Atlantic slavery.
+On January 24th, 1773, the captive people aboard the New Britannia declared war.
+The ship, anchored on the Gambian River in Senegambia, was blown up, killing everyone on board.
+This act stands as one of the most dramatic forms of mass suicide witnessed during the Maafa (Atlantic trafficking and captivity).

-What is known is that the children managed to slip tools to the men chained in the ship’s cramped middle deck.
-The men used them to break out of their chains, cut through the wall of their wooden prison, and took possession of the gun room and the weapons inside.
+,p>Although the identities of the people held captive onboard New Britannia are unknown, it is known that the children managed to slip tools to the men chained in the ship’s cramped middle deck.
+The men used these tools to break free from their chains, cut through the wall of their wooden prison, and take possession of the gun room and the weapons inside.

 Source: